Mekhlabhishek/Test1/book/chapter-3.md

 ./node_modules/.bin/wdio wdio.conf.js
 ```

-you will see an error on the terminal as
+we will see an error on the terminal as

 ```bash
 pattern ./test/specs/**/*.js did not match any file
 ```

-In addition, if you are getting any errors other than the above, may it be while starting selenium server or getting an error for a local runner, install following packages and try again
+In addition, if we are getting any errors other than the above, may it be while starting selenium server or getting an error for a local runner, install following packages and try again

 ```bash
 npm install --save wdio-selenium-standalone-service selenium-standalone wdio-mocha-framework wdio-local-runner